Fast-Backend/Node-Pilot-Frontend/README.md

 ## 🔄 Backend Communication

-All generation requests are sent to the VIBES backend via:
+All generation requests are sent to the Node-Flow backend via:

 ```http
 POST /api/workflows